Dragonmystic707/exalted-reincarnated/docs/Sorcery/Sorcery.md

 there are plenty of alternate mentors that may show up.

 It is important to note that the source of Sorcery may train others in levels past what they themselves have reached.
-A Mortal Sorceror steeped in the Emerald Circle may induct a Solar into the Adamant Circle.
+A Mortal Sorcerer steeped in the Emerald Circle may induct a Solar into the Adamant Circle.

 #### Gods, Elementals, and Demons